Lost002/falling-sand/README.md

 # falling-sand
-A falling sand simulator in stock javascript
+A falling sand simulator in vanilla javascript, no modules, no libraries, no frameworks.